WasabiMushyPeas/coilSafetyCircuit/README.md

 ------

 ## Introduction
 This safety circuit uses an ESP32 C6 to detect temperature fluctuations or moisture build up on and electromagnet, and shutting off the coils via relay if needed.
+The ESP32 also hosts a network and webpage to monitor the status of the coils and set the temperature threshold.

 ## Specifications
 - **Power Supply:** USB-C cable to micro controller
 - **Max Continuous Coil Power:** 65v 5A
 - **Max Burst Coil Power:** 65v 35A
-- **Pump Power** 12v 5A
+- **Pump Power:** 12v 5A

 ### Parts List